rongfengliang/inlets/README.md

 Unlike HTTP 1.1 which follows a synchronous request/response model websockets use an asynchronous pub/sub model for sending and receiving messages.
 This presents a challenge for tunneling a synchronous protocol over an asynchronous bus.
 This is a working prototype that can be used for testing, development and to generate discussion, but is not production-ready.

-* There is currently no authentication on the server component
+* ~~There is currently no authentication on the server component~~ The tunnel link is secured via `-token` flag and a shared secret
 * The default configuration uses websockets without SSL `ws://`, but to enable encryption you could enable SSL `wss://`
 * ~~There is no timeout for when the tunnel is disconnected~~ timeout can be configured via args on the server
 * ~~The upstream URL has to be configured on both server and client until a discovery or service advertisement mechanism is added~~ advertise on the client